What you are about to read is pretty graphic.

 Debts are the worst part of being stuck inside of the cycle of deficit.
 They kick you when you’re down.
 They steal the small amount of extra resources you’re able to accumulate.
-They follow you, harass you, and work together to gang up against you.
+And they follow you, harass you, and work together to gang up against you.

 They’re the first problem you should tackle inside the prison of deficit because they’re so fucking awful.
 The problem is that debts are big and bad.
 You need back up to fight them.